Overlap locking and non-perturbative effects in spin glasses: Numerical implementation

 In the case of the direct product of two trees, each binode has an ID, the ID of the two nodes in the two original trees, and the ID of the two binodes that are immediately higher in the hierarchy (to the left and to the right), i.e., the two biparents.
 In this way, we can sort the binodes in such a way that the two biparents of the binode appear before the binode in the list.
 In this way, we can traverse the whole tree starting from the biroot in a way similar to the one used in Ref.~\cite{aguilar2024small}.

 The value of the weights of the bileaves at $z=0$ is $w_\alpha^L w_\gamma^R$, where the $w$'s are typically in the range $(\epsilon,1)$ with $\epsilon =O(M^{-1/x_M})$ and we may have bileaves weights of order $\epsilon^2$.
-We can reduce the complexity of the computation, conserving only the bileaves whose weight is greater than $\epsilon$.
+We can reduce the computational complexity by retaining only the bileaves whose weight exceeds $\epsilon$.
 In this way, the number of bileaves decreases from $M^2$ to $O(M\log(M)$.
 Everywhere, all probabilities that are smaller than $\epsilon$ can be set to zero.

-\subsection{Perturbative evaluation of the mode locking integral}
+\section{Perturbative evaluation of the mode locking integral}

 In setting up a perturbative expansion for ${\cal D}(z)$, we have two alternatives.
 Either we use the probabilistic setting, we exploit the statistical properties of the weights, or we use the replica approach.
 For simplicity, we present the direct approach here.
 The replica approach for computing more orders in $z$ will be presented elsewhere.
 We have verified that the direct approach reproduces the first orders of the perturbative expansion with high accuracy, providing a stringent test of the computation's correctness.